Let’s face it. It’s not always easy to slow down.

 Try including an easy run, at least every other time you train, to ensure that you aren’t burning out.
 You will build your slow-twitch muscles, which will allow you to improve your distance running and overall endurance on your easy run days.
 The slower pace and constant activity will enhance your ability to run for greater distances and, in combination with other exercises, can improve your running times.

-Why You Need More Easy Miles In Your Running Schedule
+Why You Need More Easy Miles in Your Running Schedule

 If most of your running is not composed of easy runs, you may want to rethink your routine.
 Whether you are training for a race or just casually running, you should be jogging at an easy run pace at least half the time and possibly much more.
 Improve your running results and your overall well-being, and slow down!